garcia2015/NLP_QuestionDetector/README.md

 ## Read before running program ##

 To run this program you will need:
---to make sure StanfordCoreNLP is installed (v.3.9.2) (download folder name: stanford-corenlp-full-2018-10-05) --Python 3.6 or later
+- to make sure StanfordCoreNLP is installed (v.3.9.2) (download folder name: stanford-corenlp-full-2018-10-05)
+- Python 3.6 or later